Chicago/opengrid/docs/OpenGrid API.md

 ## REST Service Resources

-<p><i>Note: See Section 1.2 for information on error responses and other HTTP
+<i>Note: See Section 1.2 for information on error responses and other HTTP
 status codes used by the service.
-Also note that X-AUTH-TOKEN needs to be sent for each calls on the request header with the token obtained by calling /users/token as described in Section 1.1.1.</i></p>
+Also note that X-AUTH-TOKEN needs to be sent for each calls on the request header with the token obtained by calling /users/token as described in Section 1.1.1.</i>

 ## /users/token